sheier-tomer/comp4631s2022/MobileAppSchoolViewIOS/readme.txt

 App Instructions:
 When launching the app, the user is greeted with a log in or sign up page.
 If login is pressed, it will take the user to the main page.
 If sign up is pressed, the user is taken through the sign up process.
+Everything else about the app is self explanatory.
 Account setup does not work yet, we need to setup firebase for that.